+The Washington Center is seeking an experienced professional to develop and implement a global program for alumni engagement that supports the organization’s strategy and objectives.
 The Senior Manager of Alumni Relations will create and maintain mutually beneficial pathways for alumni participation that advance the goals of The Washington Center with a focus on building a strong pipeline of future advocates, volunteers and donors.

 This position will build alumni participation and support through integrated digital outreach, relationship management and events/programming.
 He/she will also work within TWC’s CRM and SIS to develop and implement a data management system to track alumni contact information and engagement with a goal of expanding the number of alumni who are actively involved with the organization.
 He/she will be TWC’s centralized internal point of contact for all alumni-related initiatives, and will collaborate with departments across the organization with the goal of cultivating the alumni community and actively contributing to each department’s mission.